Skip to main content

 Welcome to That Open Docs!
 Have you ever wanted to create your own BIM software, but don't know where to start?
 Here you will find everything you need to go from zero to hero! 🏢👩💻

 You can use all the libraries covered in this documentation to create your own 3D BIM software in minutes.
-All the technology is free and open source, so you are free to distribute and sell anything you create.
+All the libraries are free and open source, so you are free to distribute and sell anything you create.

-These libraries are written in JavaScript, so you can use them to build BIM applications for:
+These libraries are written in JavaScript / TypeScript, so you can use them to build BIM applications for:

 • 🌍 Web: using HTML, CSS and (optionally) React, Angular, Vue, etc.